HyP3r-/WebSolarLog/README.md

     update-rc.d websolarlog defaults
     service websolarlog start

-And for a systemd environment create a init.d script:
+And for a systemd environment create a websolarlog.service:

     [Unit]
     Description=websolarlog